-New Semiconductor Chip Emits Far-UVC Disinfectant Ultraviolet Light to Neutralize Coronavirus
+New Semiconductor Device Emits Far-UVC Disinfectant Ultraviolet Light to Neutralize Coronavirus

 NS Nanotech is fast-tracking a consumer UV purifier the size of a coffee mug